0 Comment

 However, such a statement helps virtual teams to relate to their work environment and keep them engaged and motivated.

-Therefore, such a statement should include the organization’s core values and explain how remote employees can align their actions and behaviors accordingly.
+Therefore, such a statement should include the organization’s core values and explain how remote employees can align their actions and behaviors with them.

 4. Set Up an Events Calendar